 Continuous learning is a necessity, not an option—but not all businesses or employees take this seriously.
-While organizations need to provide opportunities for ongoing learning and development, enabling employees to take ownership of their learning and growth helps “future-proof them and their employers.”
+While organizations need to provide opportunities for ongoing learning and development both via their learning management system and via traditional face-to-face means, enabling employees to take ownership of their learning and growth helps “future-proof them and their employers.”
 Research by Bersin also shows that companies that nurture their employees’ desire to learn are “30 percent more likely to be market leaders in their industries over an extended period of time.”

-Taking control of their own learning experiences allows employees to personalize their own professional development and learn more effective and efficiently.
+Taking control of their own learning experiences allows employees to personalize their own professional development and learn more effectively and efficiently.
 But how do employers help empower their employees to take ownership?

 Motivating Learners to Take the Lead